stanford-cs149/asst2/README.md

 #### Asynchronous Task Launch ####

 First, tasks created using `runAsyncWithDeps()` are executed by the task system _asynchronously_ with the calling thread.
-This means that `runAsyncWithDeps()`, should return to the called _immediately_, even if the tasks have not completed execution.
+This means that `runAsyncWithDeps()`, should return to the caller _immediately_, even if the tasks have not completed execution.
 The method returns a unique identifier associated with this bulk task launch.

 The calling thread can determine when the bulk task launch has actually completed by calling `sync()`.